 Gain your CELTA qualification at one of London's most respected schools

-Our CELTA course in London is suitable for people who are interested in learning to teach and wish to gain an initial teaching qualification that is recognised world-wide.
+The twelve-week course is suitable for people who are interested in learning to teach and wish to gain an initial teaching qualification that is recognised world wide.
 It is suitable for candidates who have some English Language teaching experience but no initial qualification as well as for people with little or no previous teaching experience.